 While at Harvard Law School, Curt took aim at a career in the alternative energy sector by authoring a law review article on the history of hydropower regulation in the United States.
 From there he moved on to the Washington, D.C. office of Skadden, Arps, Slate, Meagher & Flom, where he was the first associate hired by their newly-formed Energy Department.

-After helping set up Skadden’s West Coast energy practice in Los Angeles, Curt was lured to Rath, Young by a combination of personal imperatives and the fact that the firm had been retained by Northeast Utilities in its effort to acquire Public Service Company of New Hampshire.
+After helping set up Skadden’s West Coast energy practice in Los Angeles, Curt was lured to Rath, Young and Pignatelli by a combination of personal imperatives and the fact that the firm had been retained by Northeast Utilities in its effort to acquire Public Service Company of New Hampshire.
 On the heels of that successful transaction, Curt led the firm’s effort to carve out a niche in serving the sophisticated needs of the alternative energy sector.

 The firm’s clients have developed large percentages of the nation’s biomass and landfill gas-fueled power plants, and the firm has an outsized presence in the hydropower and commercial solar sectors.
 Each of these sectors is very different, with their own sets of business risks and regulatory features.
 Curt brings decades of real world experience with these sectors in advising clients and designing practical transactions and diligence plans.

 Curt and the Energy Group work closely with the Tax Group in crafting approaches to maximize the value of the “regulatory assets” often associated with alternative energy projects, including federal tax credits and renewable energy incentive programs.